burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 According to the Language standard, operators **cannot** be overloaded as static methods of a class.

-It is possible to overload operators in C++ only via:
+It is possible to overload operators in C++ only:
 * As a function
 * As non-static class methods
 * Some operators `=`, `[]`, `->` can be overloaded as a non-static class member function only.